CALIFORNIA NORML ADVICE FOR MEDICAL MARIJUANA PROVIDERS

 See a list of attorneys.

-Three schools that offer training for the cannabis industry are Oaksterdam University in Oakland, the Medical Cannabis Caregivers (MCC) Training Program in Pasadena and 420 College in Los Angeles.
+Three schools that offer training for the cannabis industry are Oaksterdam University in Oakland, the Medical Cannabis Caregivers (MCC) Training Program in Pasadena and 420 College in Los Angeles and throughout the state.

 To have your collective or delivery service listed on CalNORML's website, see How to List on CaNORML's Collective and Delivery Service Pages.